Ratmail Docs

 Onboarding Setup

-The setup wizard is the fastest way to get a valid account config and safe baseline ACL policy in one pass.
+The setup wizard is the fastest way to get a valid account config in one pass.
 It is designed for first-run and for incrementally adding additional accounts later.

 Run interactive setup: